programmer-verma3827/TaskTracker/README.md

 This is a React Js based project in which user can add, remove, sort their day to day tasks entered in the portal.
-Also, It has backend connectivity in which user can see or have a record of their all day to day tasks.
+Also, It has backend connectivity JSON server in which user can see or have a record of their all day to day tasks.